What Is a Class 7 Licence in Canada?

 There are plenty of practice tests available online.
 These will help you get a feel of how you’ll be tested on the day of and help you figure out which topics you’ll need to brush up on before taking the test.

-Observe a Fully-Licenced Driver
+Observe a Fully-Licensed Driver

-Gather real-world experience by accompanying a full-licenced driver on a drive.
+Gather real-world experience by accompanying a full-licensed driver on a drive.
 Observe how they approach various traffic situations, ask questions about traffic signs and road rules, or even provide directions and instructions on what they should do next.

 Congratulations!
 You made it to the end!